Will the 2023 ABSD Rate Hikes Be Effective?

 Maelyn Lagman

-Another 4 units were bought by American citizens, but they enjoy the same ABSD rates as Singapore Citizens under the Singapore-US FTA.
-That means they are unaffected by the cooling measures if they are first-time buyers and won’t have to pay as much in ABSD for their 2nd, 3rd or subsequent property as other foreigners.
+China buyers have snapped up about 4 units at Blossoms by the Park, the first development to be launched post-ABSD hike, despite the 60% ABSD.
+Another 4 units were bought by American citizens, but they enjoy the same ABSD rates as Singapore Citizens under the Singapore-US FTA, which means they are unaffected by the cooling measures if they are first-time buyers and won’t have to pay as much in ABSD for their 2nd, 3rd or subsequent property as other foreigners.

 Blossoms by the Park sold 87% of its units at launch, despite higher ABSD rates.